jyan95/project-mise-en-plusplus/README.md

 ## Motivation

-We wanted to create something to help stay organized when it came to cooking multiple dishes and keeping track of their ingredients and processes.
+We wanted to create something to help stay organized when it came to cooking multiple dishes and keeping track of their respective ingredients and instructions.

 ## Tech stack